 - 4. Press the keys for the macro. - To pause macro recording, click Pause.
-To resume, click Pause again. - Clicking Show brings up a dialog box that lists each keystroke that you make, together with the amount of time each one takes (see page 64). - Case is not considered typing A or a has the same effect. - When recording the macro the focus must be on the remote screen.
-It cannot be in the macro dialog box. - Only the default keyboard characters may be used.
-Alternate characters cannot be used.
-For example, if the keyboard is Traditional Chinese and default character is A the alternate Chinese character obtained via keyboard switching is not recorded. - 5.
-If you haven't brought up the Show dialog, click Done when you have finished recording your macro.
-You return to the Macros dialog box with your system macro key presses displayed in the Macro column:
+To resume, click Pause again. - Clicking Show brings up a dialog box that lists each keystroke that you make, together with the amount of time each one takes (see page 71). - When recording the macro the focus must be on the remote screen.
+It cannot be in the macro dialog box.